HoLuLuLu/deep-visualization-toolbox/README.md

 # Deep Visualization Toolbox

-The original version of the tool was first described [here](http://yosinski.com/deepvis) and more formally in this paper:

- * Jason Yosinski, Jeff Clune, Anh Nguyen, Thomas Fuchs, and Hod Lipson.
-[Understanding neural networks through deep visualization](http://arxiv.org/abs/1506.06579).
-Presented at the Deep Learning Workshop, International Conference on Machine Learning (ICML), 2015.

-If you find this paper or code useful, we encourage you to cite the paper.
-BibTeX:

-    @inproceedings{yosinski-2015-ICML-DL-understanding-neural-networks,
-    Author = {Jason Yosinski and Jeff Clune and Anh Nguyen and Thomas Fuchs and Hod Lipson}, Booktitle = {Deep Learning Workshop, International Conference on Machine Learning (ICML)}, Title = {Understanding Neural Networks Through Deep Visualization}, Year = {2015}}

 This repository contains an improved version of the tool, made by Arik Poznanski.
 The most notable improvements are:
   * Added new visualizations: